Canaccord Genuity (:) Given Average Recommendation of “” by Analysts

-Shares of Canaccord Genuity (:) have received a consensus recommendation of “N/A” from the zero ratings firms that are currently covering the company, MarketBeat Ratings reports.
+Shares of Canaccord Genuity (:) have earned a consensus recommendation of “N/A” from the zero ratings firms that are covering the company, Marketbeat.com reports.

 About Canaccord Genuity